Role Hierarchy

 Moderator

-RoleLogic ← Drag it here
+RoleLogic ← Position here

 VIP